dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 #signature

-Email #6
+Email #9

 *New Subject* Database Horror Stories

 Hi,

-Everyone has or atleast heard of database horror story.
+Everyone has or atleast heard of a database horror story.
 A bad query corrupts data, an operator error drops a table, or maybe script is update the wrong tables.

 If you are lucky, its an easy fix.
 That is not always the case and sometimes it can take [months](https://www.dolthub.com/blog/2022-04-14-atlassian-outage-prevention/) and play out the public eye.